raspberrypilearning/scratch-led-game/en/step_2.md

 In this step, you will connect an LED to your Raspberry Pi.
 You will need:

 - An LED
-- Three socket to socket jumper wires
+- Three socket-to-socket jumper wires
-- A resistor
+- A resistor (330Ω is best)
 - A Raspberry Pi

 --- task ---
-Switch on your Raspberry Pi.

 Connect a **jumper wire** to the pin on your Raspberry Pi shown in the diagram.
 This is Pin 1 - it provides power.